igwgames/nes-starter-kit/README.md

 need these things for most games, but if you do, this is a place to learn!_

 30. Understanding and tweaking the build tools
-31. Understanding the size of your ROM.
+31. Understanding and adjusting the size of your game
 32. Expanding available graphics using CHR banking
 33. Making room for more code using PRG banking
 34. Getting finer control over graphics with chr ram